-The Board of Directors approved a capital expenditures plan for 2015 of US\$182 million in connection with investments to be made in Chile.
-The 2015 capital investment program is primarily focused on the maintenance of our production facilities.
-Our 2015 capital investment program does not call for any external financing, however, we reserve the right to access capital markets in order to optimize our financial position.
+The Board of Directors approved a capital expenditures plan for 2016 of approximately US\$150 million in connection with investments to be made in Chile.
+The 2016 capital investment program is primarily focused on the maintenance of our production facilities.
+Our 2016 capital investment program does not call for any external financing.
+However, we always have the option to access capital markets in order to optimize our financial position.
 See "Item 4.A.
 History and Development of the Company-Capital Expenditure Program."

 Our other major use of funds is for dividend distributions.
-We paid dividends of US\$373.8 million and US\$273.6 million during 2014 and 2013, respectively.
-Our 2014 dividend policy, as approved by our shareholders, is to pay 50% of our profit as calculated in our financial statements filed with the SVS for each fiscal year in dividends.
+We paid dividends of US\$123.0 million and US\$373.8 million during 2015 and 2014, respectively.
+Our 2015 dividend policy, as disclosed at our 2015 annual general shareholders' meeting, is to pay 50% of our profit as calculated in our financial statements filed with the SVS for each fiscal year in dividends.
 Under Chilean law, the minimum dividend payout is 30% of profit for each fiscal year.
+On March 22, 2016, the Company's Board of Directors agreed to recommend that, subject to the approval of SQM's shareholders at the next Annual General Shareholders' Meeting on April 26, 2016, the Company distribute and pay a final dividend, totaling 50% of the Company's 2015 net income.
+In addition, on the same date, the Board of Directors agreed to partially modify the current "dividend policy in effect to add a special dividend (dividendo eventual) of US\$150 million.
+This dividend will be charged to SQM's retained earnings.
+This dividend payment will be presented for consideration at the next Annual General Shareholders' Meeting, which will be held on April 26, 2016.